Inuksuk Point (Enukso Point)

 Many (most) inuksuit serve as beacons.
 Landscape in Canada’s Arctic can be very flat and it is easy to get lost there.
-In such circumstances even comparatively low marker is visible very far and if a man gets lost he should feel very happy when he sees a silhouette of inuksuk at the horizon.
+In such circumstances even a comparatively low marker is visible very far and if a man gets lost he should feel very happy when he sees a silhouette of inuksuk at the horizon.
 If one inuksuk is found, it must show the way out of the misery.
-Most likely inuksuit have saved lives of many people and this is one reason why Inuit revere these "stone people".
+Most likely inuksuit have saved the lives of many people and this is one reason why Inuit revere these “stone people”.

-Sometimes there is met a group of inuksuit and in such cases this is not a beacon but rather a story told in stone.
-Unfortunately in most cases there is nobody left to translate these stories to modern people.
+Sometimes there is met a group of inuksuit and in such cases, this is not a beacon but rather a story told in stone.
+Unfortunately, in most cases, there is nobody left to translate these stories to modern people.

 Wonder of Inuksuk Point

 Although inuksuit are found throughout Canada’s Arctic and there are similar monuments in Iceland, Faroe Islands, and even India, there is one special place with more than 100 inuksuit located over an area of few hectares – Inuksuk Point.

 This is a small peninsula in the southwestern part of Baffin Island.
 The sea here is receding – Earth crust here still "remembers" the heavy burden of the last glaciation and still is rising up.